 Our Designated Non Executive Director is responsible with representing the voice of colleagues at Board level and in January 2020 we launched How Are We Doing?, our first company-wide engagement survey.
 A How Are We Doing? colleague forum will follow in Spring 2020 with plans to further develop the programme in the future.

 Disability Discrimination Policy

-As a company, we will endeavour to evolve and improve the access and facilities our properties provide by making 'reasonable adjustments' to help our disabled customers enjoy their visit.
+The aim of The Watches of Switzerland Group is to provide an inclusive and accessible environment for all by proactively fulfilling our obligations under the Disability Discrimination Act (DDA) and any associated UK and European legislation.
+As a company, we will endeavor to evolve and improve the access and facilities our properties provide by making 'reasonable adjustments' to help our disabled customers enjoy their visit.
 Unfortunately, there are some premises where alterations would be detrimental to the wellbeing of the building, which may lead to certain access points and facilities being impossible to provide.
 In this situation, we will seek to provide an alternative shopping location where possible.

 Equal Opportunity Policy

 The Watches of Switzerland Group has in place an Equal Opportunities policy and we believe we have an opportunity to be inclusive and encourage diversity within our workforce.
 Our recruitment process allows people with disabilities to have fair and equal access to employment opportunities.
 We make reasonable adjustments to roles and environments to accommodate disabled applicants and for employees who become disabled while employed by The Watches of Switzerland Group.
 Any acts of disability discrimination are dealt with in accordance with our internal policies.